-As an Adjudicator of the Small Claims Court of Nova Scotia (since 1994) and as the Court’s first and only Chief Adjudicator (since 2001), he has presided over more than 3,500 hearings and has rendered approximately 3,300 written decisions.
+As an Adjudicator of the Small Claims Court of Nova Scotia (since 1994) and as the Court’s first and only Chief Adjudicator (since 2001), Gavin has presided over more than 3,500 hearings and has rendered approximately 3,300 written decisions.
 Gavin also serves the Province of Nova Scotia as its single member Private Career Colleges Appeal Board.

 Outside of his practice, Gavin is an active member of the Nova Scotia Barristers’ Society; having recently completed his third consecutive two-year term on its elected governing Council.
 He is also a member of the Society’s Hearing Committee (which deals with allegations of lawyer professional misconduct), the Queen’s Counsel Appointment Recommendation Committee and is the Society’s representative on the Courthouse Standards Committee.
-He has in the past has Chaired the Society’s Law Office Management Standards Committee and its Supreme Court Liaison Committee.
-He is also a member of the Advocates’ Society and the Canadian Bar Association; and on its behalf has co-authored two comprehensive reports submitted by the CBA to the federal government; one on Judicial Salaries and Benefits and one on the Salaries and Benefits of the Prothonotaries of the Federal Court of Canada.
+He has in the past Chaired the Society’s Law Office Management Standards Committee and its Supreme Court Liaison Committee.
+He is also a member of the Advocates’ Society and the Canadian Bar Association; and has co-authored two comprehensive reports submitted by the CBA to the federal government; one on Judicial Salaries and Benefits and one on the Salaries and Benefits of the Prothonotaries of the Federal Court of Canada.

 Gavin is a frequent presenter at continuing professional development conferences offered by the Canadian Bar Association, the Lawyers’ Insurance Association of Nova Scotia, the Advocates’ Society and the Real Estate Lawyers Association of Nova Scotia.
 His most frequent paper and presentation topics are on retention and billing, timekeeping, client service and the development of client service standards by lawyers and law firms, the use of experts and practice civility.
-He also presents at Dalhousie University’s Schulich School of Law on Chambers practice and on orientation to legal study and at the Nova Scotia Bar Admission Course on Experts.
+He also presents at Dalhousie University’s Schulich School of Law the orientation to legal study and at the Nova Scotia Bar Admission Course on expert evidence.
 In the past taught, he has lectured in Business Law at Saint Mary’s University and at the Schulich School of Law on Civil Procedure and in Chambers Practice.